Bunsly/JobSpy/README.md

-├── description_format (enum): markdown, html (format type of the job descriptions) ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling) ├── offset (num): starts the search from an offset (e.g. 25 will start the search from the 25th result) ├── hours_old (int): filters jobs by the number of hours since the job was posted (all but LinkedIn rounds up to next day)
+├── description_format (enum): markdown, html (format type of the job descriptions) ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling) ├── offset (num): starts the search from an offset (e.g. 25 will start the search from the 25th result) ├── hours_old (int): filters jobs by the number of hours since the job was posted (ZipRecruiter and Glassdoor round up to next day.
+If you use this on Indeed, it will not filter by job_type or is_remote)
 ```

 ### JobPost Schema